-We then seek out a second opinion from a neurologist.
+Our South Carolina personal injury lawyer then seek out a second opinion from a neurologist.
 He also concludes that John has sustained a mild TBI with permanent effects.
-The second neurologist believes that John would greatly benefit from medication, counseling, and follow up care.
+The second neurologist believes that John would greatly benefit from medication, counseling, and follow-up care.

-Despite these facts, the insurance company for the at-fault driver fights us tooth-and-nail for two years.
-It is not until a few days before trial is set to begin that they finally acquiesces and pays John a fair amount for his injury.
+Despite these facts, the insurance company for the at-fault driver fights us tooth and nail for two years.
+It is not until a few days before trial is set to begin that they finally acquiesce and pays John a fair amount for his injury.